 “Really?
 You’d kill yourself?”
 I said.

-While undecided if I wanted responsibility for extending the conversation, I found my self saying “Why do you think that is?”
+While undecided if I wanted responsibility for extending the conversation, I found myself saying “Why do you think that is?”

-“Well…” leaning forward and lowering the volume of his voice a little, he said “It’s protection.
-They like to feel protected by their man.
-When I see a good-looking chap walking down the street who’s short, I always think, ‘poor bloke, he’s got it right in one department and badly wrong in the other’.
-That’s what I think.”
+“Well…” leaning forward and lowering the volume of his voice a little, he said “It’s protection, they like to feel protected by their man.”
+His voice shrank to a whisper, “When I see a good-looking chap walking down the street who’s shorter than average, I always think, poor bloke!
+He’s got it right in one department and badly wrong in the other, that’s what I think.”

+Taking a break from his main task, my dining colleague wiped his mouth with his forearm, finished chewing a mouthful of food, swallowed and hit a clenched fist hard against his chest, releasing a loud belch.
 “No, even small women want tall men, believe-you-me.”
 The waitress arrived with my flat white coffee, I thanked her, she gave a modest smile and returned to the kitchen.
-Watching her as she walked away, I noticed she was probably no more than five feet two inches in height.
+Watching her as she walked away, I noticed she was probably no more than five feet two inches.
 “Her man, he works here too, sometimes takes your order at the counter, other times brings the food out.
 Now, he’s taller than either one of us.
-That proves it; short and tall, it goes together, proves it, see?”
+Short and tall goes together, proves it, see?”